 The study included low-income citizens without higher education, elderly people over 55 who lived in rural and remote areas, originating in Aboriginal or Torres, who have various deformities or damage or cannot speak English.
 The research envisages the activities of raising the ICT skills of three categories: public sector, economy and citizens.
 All the citizens are potential consumers of digital services.
-The idea of raising awareness of the importance of digital literacy lies in the fact that Digital services are primarily directed to: social connectivity, sharing information and digital content, electronic banking, cooperation and communication with government and public administration, online commerce, culture and creativity.
+The idea of raising awareness of the importance of digital literacy lies in the fact that Digital services are primarily directed to: social connectivity, sharing information and digital content, electronic banking, cooperation and creativity.
 The core competencies are personal computer management, word processing, and safe use of communication and Internet search.
 In addition to the aforementioned competences, a new one "assisting the customer to come up with information"[2].